fuglede/basic-topology/README.md

 --------

-To get and build the notes through a terminal, the easiest is to use latexmk which ensures that all files are built in the right order and the correct number of times.
-If you have latexmk, run
+To get and build the notes through a terminal, the easiest is to use `latexmk` which ensures that all files are built in the right order and the correct number of times.
+If you have `latexmk`, run

     $ git clone https://github.com/fuglede/basic-topology
     $ cd basic-topology